ArashAh/version_control_workshop/part-4.md

     git status
     git pull
     ```
     ❓12.
-What is the point with updating main, can't we just merge from origin main?
+What is the point of updating main?
+Can't we just merge from `origin/main`?

 18. **Update and commit to main:**